Configuration Tutorial

 9 6 7 1 16 28 15 0 10 0 926

 We can emit a configuration which includes both the transformation trainer and the original trainer pulled from the old configuration.
-We'll write it out to a byte array rather than putting it on disk, but the process is the same.

 In [22]: